 A grandfather clock is a majestic, antique timepiece that is made up of complex, integrated parts.
 Even if it’s not in operation, overtime, the clock will need a little care and maintenance to keep it in tip top shape.
 Here are some easy ways to protect and maintain the quality of your Howard Miller Grandfather clocks.

 Direct sunlight and extreme heat and humidity can crack the case and cause the finish to fade.
 To keep your clock looking and working its best, make sure it’s stored in a cool, shady area of your home.

 Keep the Door Locked

-It’s essential that the door on your grandfather clock is always closed and locked.
+It’s essential that the door on your Howard Miller Grandfather clock is always closed and locked.
 This will help keep any debris or excess dust from forming on the parts, slowing the clock down or causing damage.
 A locked door also keeps pets and children from coming into contact with the delicate parts.

 Wind the Clock Weekly